 Although the color is crucial to capture the right audience's attention, font choice also conveys a great deal about your podcast.
 Which option best represents the personality of your brand?

 The other fonts include script fonts - slanted and cursive - and slab fonts, which are solid fonts reminiscent of typewriter fonts.
 Podcast image designs often incorporate a combination of plain and aesthetically pleasing fonts.
-Generally, you should aim for readability when designing your podcast image.
+Just like choosing a font for your CV, you should aim for readability when designing your podcast image.
 Keep the fonts simple and free of obtrusive elements, and limit the number of fonts to only two in the entire image.
 Though podcasts are an audio medium, podcasters need an appealing visual that will entice passersby to pause and listen.
 To create a winning podcast image, you must thoroughly understand the podcast topic, tone, and audience.
 Make sure it works well in various sizes and both day and night modes as well.
 Lastly, consider how the psychology of color and typography will influence potential listeners' perception of your show.